Toulouse Occitanie, France Travel Guide

 Fenêtra is a traditional cake with candied lemon, apricot, and almond.
 Croustade is an apple tart, often with Armagnac.

-For a memorable culinary experience, explore establishments offering modern French cuisine.
+For a memorable culinary experience, explore establishments offering modern Cuisine from france.

 Diverse options suitable for various budget levels.

-Opportunities for fresh local produce and tastes from around the world.
+Opportunities for fresh local produce and tastes from across the globe.

-Options are increasingly available.
+There are more and more options.
 Many restaurants offer at least one vegetarian dish.
 Dedicated vegan spots exist like Le Moaï.

 Look for "plats végétariens" (vegetarian meals) or "options végétariennes."